 Great street art can take your breath away.
-In recent years, how street art is experienced, interpreted, interacted with, and valued has changed greatly.
+In recent years, how this urban art is experienced, interpreted, interacted with, and valued has changed greatly.
 Street art – a.k.a. graffiti — doesn’t require a museum or gallery to house it, and is always free to enjoy.
 Sometimes, it is provocative or humorous, and most always it is colorful, and increasingly celebrated by city residents and tourists alike.
 Today, global street artists are even commissioned to paint walls and structures in different countries.

 Urban walls and other structures have become a (usually) welcoming canvas for these once nearly outlawed artists all over the world.
-Almost every major metropolis around the globe now features some form of street artwork, and increasingly, street art tours are becoming very popular in many cities, such as New York, Paris, Berlin, Rome, Buenos Aires, Dublin, Medellin.
+Almost every major metropolis around the globe now features some form of street artwork, and increasingly, urban art tours are becoming very popular in many cities, such as New York, Paris, Berlin, Rome, Buenos Aires, Dublin, Medellin.
 In Munich, Germany, the Museum of Urban and Contemporary Art (MUCA) opened as Germanys first museum of Urban Art and is well worth a visit.

 One thing is certain: Creations by street artists can convey a culture and its story that is both aesthetic and historical.
 Sadly, the art is not always permanent, although some urban artists prefer that the walls and buildings get torn down, sending the artist’s creation crumbling too.
 Because street art is so popular with tourists and art aficionados, it is frequently used by city governments and business associations to inject new life into neighborhoods once overlooked and perhaps falling apart, such as in formerly rejected and drug-ridden Medellin, Colombia.